compbiomed-unito/MUSE-XAE/README.md

 `MUSE-XAE De-Novo Extraction` module perform De-Novo Extraction of mutational signatures and then uses `MUSE-XAE Refitting` module to assign mutations to the extracted signatures.

-We suggest to use `default` parameters choosen based on experiments.
+For a quick test to extract mutational signatures with default parameters on an `Example` dataset run the following:

-To extract mutational signatures with default parameters on an `Example` dataset run the following:
+`python ./MUSE-XAE/main.py --dataset Example --min_sig 2 --max_sig 5 --iter 5 --augmentation 10`

-`python ./MUSE-XAE/main.py --dataset Example`
+For the standard usage we suggest to use `default` parameters choosen based on experiments.

-The model gives also the possibility to select optional arguments:
+All the optional arguments are listed below:

 - `--dataset`: **(Required)** Dataset name.
 - `--augmentation`: Number of times of data augmentation.
 Default is `100`.